-The French studies program gives students a solid foundation in the fundamentals of French language, literature and culture.
-The program has a particular emphasis on accuracy in oral and written expression so that students are well equipped to handle advanced French language study anywhere in the world.
+The French minor gives students a solid foundation in the fundamentals of French language, literature and culture.
+The minor has a particular emphasis on accuracy in oral and written expression so that students are well equipped to handle advanced French language study anywhere in the world.

-Students completing a minor in French studies must complete 24 credit hours in the following courses:
+Students completing a minor in French must complete 24 credit hours in the following courses:

 - A maximum of six credit hours (two courses) at the first-year level (i.e. only 1501 and 1502 can count toward the minor)